 Under sponsorship of the European Commission's Fifth Framework Programme (1998-2002) RAND Europe led a large consortium of partners in a long-term forecasting project called TERRA.
 The IFs team was invited to join the European members of that consortium and to provide the integrated, long-term modeling and forecasting foundation for it.

-The United Nations Development Program has solicited research papers using IFs that provided input used in the 2011 and 2013 Human Development Reports (HDR).
+Our team has provided support to the United Nations Development Programme (UNDP) in a number of ways.
+Most recently, we expanded our ability to measure and visualize each country’s progress over time in achieving the SDGs, adding two additional specialized displays in IFs that allow users to forecast the path of SDG achievement across targets to 2030.
+IFs is also featured in the UN Development Group’s online SDG Acceleration Toolkit.
+Previously, our team presented IFs to the organization’s analysts, partners and other data-oriented stakeholders in both Nairobi and New York.
+The UNDP has also solicited research papers using IFs that provided input used in the 2011 and 2013 Human Development Reports (HDR).
 The research in support of the 2011 HDR focused on environmental constraints to human development.
 The research in support of the 2013 report modeled the impact of aggressive but reasonable policy interventions across thematic issue areas.

-The United Nations Environment Programme (UNEP) produces global environment outlooks (GEO reports) every few years under its charge from the United Nations Conference on Environment and Development.
-The IFs team participated actively in the preparation of GEO-4, released in 2007.
-Forecasts from IFs helped integrate forecasts from other contributing groups in that project.
+The United Nations Environment Programme (UNEP) produces Global Environment Outlook (GEO) reports under its charge from the United Nations Conference on Environment and Development.
+The IFs team participated actively in the preparation of GEO 4, released in 2007.
+In 2017, the UNEP invited our Research System Developer Steve Hedden to participate as a coordinating lead author of the “Outlooks” chapter of the upcoming sixth Global Environmental Outlook (GEO 6).
+Jonathan D. Moyer and Barry Hughes will also participate as authors.
+In both GEO 4 and in the upcoming GEO 6, forecasts from IFs help integrate forecasts from other contributing groups in the project.